Drug trial delayed again for ex-Hawaii prosecutor Katherine Kealoha’s brother

-The pandemic has further postponed a drug-dealing trial against the pain physician brother of a former Hawaii prosecutor imprisoned in a corruption case that also took down her former police chief husband.
+The pandemic has further postponed a drug-dealing trial against the pain physician brother of a former Hawaii prosecutor, Katherine Kealoha, who is imprisoned in a corruption case that also took down her former police chief husband.

-Attorneys said during a hearing today they agreed to postpone the trial of Dr. Rudolph Puana from December to March.
+Attorneys said during a hearing Thursday that they agreed to postpone the trial of Dr. Rudolph Puana from December to March.

 According to federal prosecutors, Puana prescribed oxycodone to his friends so that they could sell the pills for easy cash and that some of it funded cocaine parties with the doctor.
 Puana “strongly disputes the allegations,” his attorney has said.

-She is serving a 13-year prison sentence and her husband Louis Kealoha is serving a seven-year sentence.

-At an earlier hearing on Tuesday, U.S. Judge J. Michael Seabright said he’s not inclined to inform potential jurors about Puana’s relationship to the Kealoha case.
+At an earlier hearing Tuesday, U.S. Judge J. Michael Seabright said he’s not inclined to inform potential jurors about Puana’s relation- ship to the Kealoha case.

 An assistant U.S. attorney and Puana’s defense attorney agreed, saying knowledge of the relationship could taint the jury pool.